Gordon Lightfoot: Beginnings

 To support himself while in California, Lightfoot sang on demonstration records and wrote, arranged, and produced commercial jingles.
 Among his influences was the folk music of Pete Seeger, Bob Gibson, Ian & Sylvia Tyson, and The Weavers.
 Homesick for Toronto, he returned there in 1960 and lived in Canada thereafter, though some of his recording and much of his touring were done in the United States.

 After his return to Canada, Lightfoot performed with the Singin' Swingin' Eight, a group featured on the CBC's Country Hoedown TV series, and with the Gino Silvi Singers.
 He soon became known at Toronto folk-oriented coffee houses.
-In 1961, Lightfoot released two singles, both recorded at RCA in Nashville and produced by Louis Innis and Art Snider, that were local hits in Toronto and received some airplay elsewhere in Canada and the northeastern United States. "(Remember Me) I'm the One" reached No. 3 on CHUM radio in Toronto in July 1962 and was a top 20 hit on Montreal's CKGM, then a very influential Canadian Top 40 station.
+In 1961, Lightfoot released two singles, both recorded at RCA in Nashville and produced by Louis Innis and Art Snider, that were local hits in Toronto and received some airplay elsewhere in Canada and the northeastern United States. "(Remember Me) I'm the One" reached No. 3 on CHUM radio in Toronto in July 1962 and was a top 20 hit on Montreal's CKGM, then an influential Canadian Top 40 station.
 The follow-up single was "Negotiations"/"It's Too Late, He Wins"; it reached No. 27 on CHUM in December.
 He sang with Terry Whelan in a duo called the Two-Tones/Two-Timers.
 They recorded a live album, released in 1962, Two-Tones at the Village Corner (1962, Chateau CLP-1012).

-In 1963, Lightfoot travelled in Europe and for one year in the UK he hosted the BBC's Country and Western Show TV series before returning to Canada in 1964.
+In 1963, Lightfoot travelled in Europe and for one year in the UK hosted the BBC's Country and Western Show TV series before returning to Canada in 1964.
 He appeared at the Mariposa Folk Festival and started to develop his reputation as a songwriter.
 Ian and Sylvia Tyson recorded "Early Mornin' Rain" and "For Lovin' Me"; a year later both songs were recorded by Peter, Paul and Mary.
-Other performers covering one or both of these songs included Elvis Presley, Bob Dylan, Chad & Jeremy, George Hamilton IV, the Clancy Brothers, and the Johnny Mann Singers.
+Other performers covering one or both of these songs included Elvis Presley, Bob Dylan, Chad & Jeremy, George Hamilton IV, the Clancy Brothers, The Grateful Dead and the Johnny Mann Singers.
 Established recording artists such as Marty Robbins ("Ribbon of Darkness"), Judy Collins ("Early Morning Rain"), Richie Havens and Spyder Turner ("I Can't Make It Anymore"), and the Kingston Trio ("Early Morning Rain") all achieved chart success with Lightfoot's material.